 A break from school shouldn’t mean a break from food.
 Many Coralville families with limited resources count on free school breakfasts and the Free & Reduced Lunch Program to ensure that their children receive adequate nourishment.
 The goal of the food pantry's School Break Nutrition Program is to prevent childhood hunger in the Coralville community when school is not in session.
 Through special food distributions that take place during school breaks, the pantry provides client families with a week's worth of breakfast and lunch foods for every child in the household.
 In 2019, we will implement 16 separate distributions, through which 30,000 meal equivalents will be provided to Coralville children.

 The food pantry’s Seed Library promotes gardening and healthy food choices by making heirloom vegetable seeds freely available to food pantry clients and community gardeners.
 The goal of this project is twofold: 1) to empower pantry clients to grow their own food by providing vital materials, tools, and information, and 2) to encourage community members to grow and donate fresh produce to pantry.
 In 2018, over 1,400 seed packets were distributed, and over 6,500 pounds of locally-grown produce was donated this past growing season.

 Free Community Meal

 Food is about more than survival—it’s about building community.
 The Free Community Meal is our intentional effort to de-stigmatize hunger and poverty by bringing together our entire community around the same dinner table.
 In addition to providing a free and nourishing meal, this program offers opportunities for individuals from different backgrounds to prepare, serve, and eat, as well as listen, learn, and teach alongside one another.
 Each meal draws between 300-600 attendees.
-In 2018, we are on track to implement four Free Community Meals—one per quarter.
+In 2019, we will implement four Free Community Meals—one per quarter.